 Eirwen has a keen interest in human rights law and is currently seconded to the Equality and Human Rights Commission.
 She was junior counsel for the Claimants in Williams & Anor v London Borough of Hackney EWHC 2629 (QB), a High Court negligence and Human Rights Act claim against a local authority, in which Sir Robert Francis QC, sitting as a Deputy High Court Judge, held that the local authority had failed in its obligations under Part III of the Children Act, in breach of the Claimants’ Article 8 rights.
 She continued to act as junior counsel for the Claimants in the Court of Appeal EWCA Civ 26, and is junior counsel in the forthcoming Supreme Court appeal.

 Eirwen regularly advises local authorities in respect of disclosure obligations and public interest immunity applications.

 Eirwen is regularly instructed on behalf of both landlords and tenants in the County Court.
-She has acted in claims for possession against residential tenants of local authorities, housing associations and private landlords, and claims for possession against trespassers.
-Cases have concerned the section 21 procedure, rent arrears, anti-social behaviour, death of the tenant, non-occupation, disrepair, oppression in the execution of a warrant, rights of succession, public law defences, and many other issues.
+She has acted for both claimants and defendants in claims for possession against residential tenants of local authorities, housing associations and private landlords, and claims for possession against trespassers.
+Cases have concerned the section 21 procedure, rent arrears, anti-social behaviour, death of the tenant, non-occupation, disrepair, oppression in the execution of a warrant, rights of succession, public law and Equality Act defences, and many other issues.
 Eirwen has also appeared in High Court judicial review proceedings relating to local authorities’ homelessness obligations, and has advised in s.204 appeal cases.

 Eirwen is particularly interested in social housing and homelessness, and in the application of discrimination and human rights law to housing matters.
 She has successfully defended possession proceedings relying on the public sector equality duty and disability discrimination.